gjbex/Fortran-MOOC/practice/Week_03/allocate.md

 ## Question 2

-Assume that the following variables has been declared:
+Assume that the following variables have been declared:

 ~~~~fortran
 integer, dimension(:), allocatable :: values